 One way that a regulator can be good is if the Shannon entropy of the random variable is low.
 The Shannon entropy is given by

 The Shannon entropy tells us how 'spread out' the distribution on is.
 A good regulator will make as small as possible, steering towards a low-uncertainty probability distribution.
 Often, in practice, a producing a low entropy outcome is not on its own sufficient for a regulator to be useful.
-Scholten gives the evocative example of a thermostat which steers the temperature of a room to 350F with a probability close to certainty.
-The entropy of the final distribution over room temperatures would be very low, so in this sense the regulator is still 'good', even though as a thermostat, its not very useful.
+Scholten gives the evocative example of a thermostat which steers the temperature of a room to 350°F with a probability close to certainty.
+The entropy of the final distribution over room temperatures would be very low, so in this sense the regulator is still 'good', even though the temperature it achieves is too high for it to be useful as a domestic thermostat.
 Going forward, we will use low outcome entropy as a criterion for a good regulator, but its better to think of this as a necessary and/or desirable condition rather than sufficient condition for a good regulator.

 The second criterion for a good regulator, according to Conant and Ashby, is that the regulator is not 'unnecessarily complex'.
 What they mean by this is that if two regulators achieve the same output entropy, but one of the regulators uses a policy involving some randomness and the other policy is deterministic, the policy that uses randomness is unnecessarily complex, so is less 'good' than the deterministic policy.